j-meek/j-meek.github.io/README.md

-# Evan Eskew Personal Website
+# Jared Meek Personal Website

 This is a repo for my personal website, created using the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme.